entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 # Conclusion and alternatives

-In conclusion, I'd say that it is a nice tool to have to mess around IoT devices, it is easy of use, pretty cheap, and leaves room for improvement since it is open source.
+In conclusion, I'd say that it is a nice tool to have to mess around with IoT devices, it is easy to use, pretty cheap, and leaves room for improvement since it is open source.

 However, it is slow, and I had some issues sniffing communications in I²C between a NOR memory and its micro-controller because the operating frequency of the IoT device was much higher than what the bus pirate can handle.
 A faster alternative called [HardSploit](https://hardsploit.io/) is being developed by the French company Serma safety and security.
-I had the opportunity to try it during a formation, and I might make a post about it someday in the future.
+I had the opportunity to try it out during a formation, and I might make a post about it someday in the future.
 Currently, HardSploit have an open source community version, which costs around 300€.
 It's not as cheap as the bus pirate, but it is more user friendly.

-Another alternative I came across on the web is the [HydraBus](https://hydrabus.com/), which seems to be pretty interesting given all the protocols it theoretically handle, the use of a Cortex M4 micro-controller and all this for only $69.
+Another alternative I came across on the web is the [HydraBus](https://hydrabus.com/), which seems to be pretty interesting given all the protocols it can theoretically handle, the use of a Cortex M4 micro-controller and its measly price of $69.
 Unfortunately, I couldn't test it yet.

 That's all for today, see you folks!

 [bus_pirate]: /images/posts/bus_pirate/bus_pirate.jpg "Bus Pirate"
-[clipper_cable]: https://statics3.seeedstudio.com/images/probekit_LRG.jpg "Clipper Cable"
+[clipper_cable]: /images/posts/bus_pirate/probekit_LRG.jpg "Clipper Cable"
-[cable_pinout]: http://dangerousprototypes.com/docs/images/1/1a/Seed-cable.png "Dangerous prototypes seeed cable"
+[cable_pinout]: /images/posts/bus_pirate/Seed-cable.png "Dangerous prototypes seeed cable"